Enjoy a glimpse of history through old images of Chesterfield, in Derbyshire, England, UK.

-Once an important part of the industrial midlands, the large market town of Chesterfield sits near the Peak District National Park and retains many of its historic buildings.
+Once an important part of the industrial midlands, the large market town of Chesterfield in Derbyshire sits near the Peak District National Park and retains many of its historic buildings.

-Andy Slack opens this video montage with a humorous mock imitation of the London Underground map, showing the Chesterfield locations to be visited.
-Most of the photos are from old family albums.
+Andy Slack opens this video montage with a humorous mock imitation of the London Underground map, showing Chesterfield’s key locations.
+Most of the old photos are from family albums.

-From YouTube channel Sky is Blue- Chesterfield FC history.
-This silent footage shows one of the last races on Whittington Moor.
+This silent footage from 1933 shows one of the last races on Whittington Moor.

 The races were held every year from about 1685.
 They were usually run the two days before Goodwood.
 After 1871 they were run as flapper races and not under the Jockey Club rules.
 The Corporation (local council) bought the area for housing in 1924.